pascal-fb-martin/housenote/README.md

 ## Data Design

-This service keeps two hierarchies of documents: the original markdown document in a private directory.
-An HTML cache in a public directory.
-Both are in `/var/lib/house/note` since this is user or application modified content.
+This service keeps two hierarchies of documents: the original markdown documents in a private directory and an HTML cache in a public directory.
+The first is in `/var/lib/house/note` since this is user or application modified content, and the second is located in `/var/cache/house/note`.

 ## Publishing Notes.

-To publish new or updated notes is to copy them to /var/lib/house/note/content.
+To publish new or updated notes is to copy them to `/var/lib/house/note`.
 Installing a whole directory tree is allowed.

-Once the notes have been pubished, the HouseNote cache should be cleared:
+Once the notes have been published, the HouseNote cache should be cleared:

 ```
-    sudo rm -rf /var/lib/house/note/cache/*
+    sudo rm -rf /var/cache/house/note/*
 ```

 As an alternative, a note can be published through the HouseNote web API: